 This means if your application was made in 2020, but you receive a refusal, make sure your appeals are filed in the proper format and time requirement.
 This keeps your claim open.
 If you continue to receive denials, file timely appeals and receive an award in 2025, you will receive five years of back pay.

 Your chances of receiving a favorable response the first time increase when you use a knowledgeable VA attorney.
 When you use a firm that does not require any money for assistance in filing your application, nor throughout the application and appeal process, you have nothing to lose.
 If you never receive a settlement, you will not owe any attorney fees.
-We only charge you when we win, and even then we are 10% less than the national rate that VA lawyers are allowed to charge.
+We only charge you when we win.

 Applying for disability benefits is a lengthy process, and you want to make sure you complete the application and provide documents that will give you the best chance of approval on your first application.
 The process is difficult to the extent that even the Veterans Benefits Administration recommends you work with a professional who can assist you in the application process.